 You also can change your registered agent online when filing your annual registration renewal.

-Registered Agent FAQ
+Oregon Registered Agent FAQs

-- Have a street address in Oregon.
+- Have a physical address in Oregon